Latrodectism

 Latrodectism (/lætr@'dɛktɪz@m/) is the illness caused by the bite of Latrodectus spiders (the black widow spider and related species).
 Pain, muscle rigidity, vomiting, and sweating are the symptoms of latrodectism.

 There are several spider species all named black widow: southern black widow spider (L. mactans), the European black widow (L. tredecimguttatus), Western black widow spider (L. hesperus), Northern black widow spider (L. variolus).
 Other Latrodectus that cause latrodectism are the Australian redback spider (L. hasselti), the New Zealand katipō spider (L. katipo) and the South American Latrodectus corallinus and Latrodectus curacaviensis.
-Several other members of the genus Latrodectus are not commonly associated with latrodectism including the cosmopolitan brown widow (L. geometricus).
+Several other members of the genus Latrodectus are not commonly associated with latrodectism, including the cosmopolitan brown widow (L. geometricus).

 Signs and symptoms

 Symptoms of a bite depend on the amount of venom injected.
-A bite of Latrodectus may not inject any venom (known as a dry bite) and so no illness occurs.
-About 75% of "wet" bites will have localized pain and nothing more.
+A bite of Latrodectus may not inject any venom (known as a dry bite), and so no illness occurs.
+About 75% of "wet" bites will have localized pain and little more.
 If, however, there is a substantial dose, a bite can cause latrodectism.
 The main symptoms are generalized muscle pain, stomach cramps, nausea and vomiting.

-Initially a pinprick or burning sensation can be felt when bitten by widow spiders.
-If there was enough venom injected, pain worsens over the next hour.
-The area will develop localized sweating and gooseflesh piloerection.
+Initially, a pinprick or burning sensation can be felt when bitten by widow spiders.
+If there was enough venom injected, pain worsens over the next hour, and the area will develop localized sweating and goosebumps.
 The pain may spread and become generalized.

 The typical duration is three to six days.
 Rarely, some people who do not receive antivenom may have muscle weakness that lasts for weeks.